saadeghi/daisyui-bidirectional-builds/README.md

-Dual tailwind builds so we can have prefixes only for daisyUI
+Dual tailwind builds for RTL and LTR

 ---